top of page

 • Then sing the words with the same energy and accent.

-Why does the exaggerated British accent? (for most people)
+Why does the exaggerated British accent work? (for most people)

-• The accent reduces diphthongs i.e. the 2nd vowel sound.
+• The accent reduces diphthongs (i.e., the secondary vowel sounds)

 As per the instructions in the YouTube video sing at a medium volume.
 Inhale silently with feet hip-width apart, keeping your shoulders down and your sternum slightly elevated at all times.